-Today is International Women’s Day and whilst I am celebrating the accomplishments of all women both local and international, this week’s Style by Rachel is dedicated to Bermuda’s incredible female fashion designers.
+In recognition of International Women’s Day, we’re paying homage to our local female fashion designers.
 From designers of jewelry, handbags and clothing, this list is about women uplifting other women, while supporting local businesses and artists.

 Kim Deuss (pictured above)

-Kim Deuss is making a dream come true by launching her own swim wear brand with fabric made from recycled ocean plastics!
-Daughters of Summer launches next week!
+Kim Deuss made a dream come true by launching her own swim wear brand with fabric made from recycled ocean plastics.
 Shop Daughters of Summer, here!

 Patrice Morgan (pictured above)